-He has received awards both for his books and journalism.
+Hastings has received awards both for his books and journalism.
 BOMBER COMMAND (1979) won the Somerset Maugham Prize.
-He was Journalist Of The Year and Reporter of the Year in the 1982 British Press Awards, and Editor Of The Year in 1988.
+He was Journalist of The Year and Reporter of the Year in the 1982 British Press Awards, and Editor of The Year in 1988.

 In 2008 he received the Westminster Medal of the RUSI for his lifetime contribution to Military Literature, and in 2009 the Edgar Wallace Trophy of the London Press Club.